James Mangold's unrealized projects: Follow Me

 In 2003, Mangold and producer Cathy Konrad formed Tree Line Films.
 Mangold himself was to have directed the production banner's first project, Follow Me, based upon the short story by Paul Griner about a woman who hires a surveillance man to follow her around with a camera.

 Murderball

 In 2006, it was reported by TMZ that, in addition to 3:10 to Yuma, Mangold would also be developing a narrative feature based on the documentary Murderball for Lionsgate.
 As of 2007, screenwriter Albert Torres was penning the adaptation for Mangold to direct.

 The Sportswriter TV miniseries

 In 2007, HBO announced that it was adapting Richard Ford's The Sportswriter novel trilogy into a six-hour miniseries to be directed by Mangold.
 All six hour-long episodes were written by Mark Bomback, and Mangold and his then-wife Cathy Konrad were to executive produce through their Tree Line production banner.
+During an interview for MovieWeb in March, Mangold stated that he was back at work adapting The Sportswriter, Independence Day and The Lay of the Land alongside Bonback following postponement due to the WGA strike.
+He envisioned the series as "kind of like a man's life in America, going through family, divorce, near death experiences, problems with his children."
+Mangold went on to add: "We see almost every sliver of life represented on cable [television] [...] but the most underrepresented segment of American life is the heterosexual American male and how he's dealt with the changes in the late 20th Century and how he's dealing and trying to cope."
 Subsequently, HBO dropped their option, and any future plans to adapt the novels for the screen have been shelved.